dailystory/docs/articles/changelog/2020/january.md

 * Bug: handle when no waittime is set on opened email
 * Refactor: convert action to return step action
 * Refactor: handle reset ux
+* Refactor: stub on / off button for workflow

 ## January 26, 2020
 * Refactor: match block type to AutomationStepType